shubham-kanodia/merkle-tree-assignment/README.md

    1. Save the updated file

-1. Our automated tests will test you if the roots and proofs you provided are correct or not
+1. Our automated tests will tell you if the roots and proofs you provided are correct or not

 You are free to use any language to attempt this assignment.

-If you are comfortable with javascript, you can use our boilerplate code](js-boilerplate/index.js).
+If you are comfortable with javascript, you can use our boilerplate [code](js-boilerplate/index.js).
 You will only need to finish the implementations of the two functions in [tree.js](js-boilerplate/tree.js) to generate the final result.

 #### References